TABLE OF CONTENTS

 Consider factors such as your family deductible, your copayment for each medical service, and how well you’re able to afford the monthly premium.
 The best plan for your needs will balance the cost of your medical services with the amount of money you’re paying every month.
 Some HMOs may have networks that include the types of specialists you anticipate needing to see, which could make a particular HMO a cost-saving option if its in-network providers can offer the care your family needs.

-The Health Insurance Marketplace offers four tiers of insurance coverage in Indiana: bronze, silver, gold, and platinum.
+The Health Insurance Marketplace offers four tiers of insurance coverage in Indiana: Bronze, Silver, Gold, and Platinum.
 The tiers reflect how comprehensive a plan is based on its monthly premium, annual deductible, coinsurance requirements, and more.
-In most cases, it’s not a good idea to choose a plan based solely on the monthly premium.
-Make sure you understand how a higher premium might save you more money over the long-term.

 There are two options available for families in Indiana who can’t afford health coverage for themselves or their children: Medicaid and the Children’s Health Insurance Program (CHIP).
 Medicaid is a program run jointly by the Indiana and federal governments, while CHIP is meant to ensure that low-income children have access to health care while they’re growing up.